Clever Single Sign-On - Overview

 • Primary Redirect URI

 • The first redirect URI in your list of redirect URIs.
-When a redirect URI is not specified for an SSO request, the primary redirect URI will be used.
+When an SSO request does not specify a redirect URI, Clever uses the primary redirect URI.

 • Redirect URI

-• The location where the authorization server sends the user once the app has been successfully authorized and granted an authorization code.
+• The location where the authorization server sends the user after the app is authorized and an authorization code is granted.

-• Clever will always use the first Redirect URI listed in your App Dashboard Settings for Clever Portal-initiated logins.
+• Clever always uses the first redirect URI listed in your App Dashboard settings for Clever Portal-initiated logins.

 • Userinfo Endpoint